What Does it Mean When an Insurance Company Accepts Liability for a Personal Injury?

 Accepting Liability With Contributory Negligence

-Liability can be accepted with other stipulations, the most common is contributory negligence.
-This is where the defendant agrees that they were the cause of the accident, but that your own negligent acts contributed to the loss or damage.
-For example, if you have had a slipping accident while wearing shoes with no grip, the defendant’s insurer may suggest the footwear you chose to wear, was not fit for purpose and therefore you are partially to blame for the accident.
+Liability can be accepted with other stipulations, the most common of which is contributory negligence.
+This is where the defendant agrees that they were the cause of the accident, but states that your own negligent acts contributed to the loss or damage.
+For example, if you have had a slipping accident while wearing shoes with no grip, the defendant’s insurer may suggest the footwear you chose to wear was not fit for purpose and therefore you are partially to blame for the accident.
 You will share in responsibility for the damage in this instance.

 If a defendant’s insurer requests that you admit some negligence in a case, your lawyer will be able to assess the request and advise you if it is appropriate.
 If it is appropriate, the level of negligence must be agreed by both sides.
 For example, if you accept 25%, then you will receive 75% of the total agreed compensation amount.